jacobaagaardbennike/poe_filter/data/cards/tier.md

 "Heterochromia"
 "The Spark and the Flame"

-Show # %HS2 $type->divination $tier->t5c
+# und

 "Gemcutter's Promise"
-"Her Mask"

-"The Catalyst"
-"The Deal"
-"The Flora's Gift"
 "The Gambler"
+"A Dusty Memory"
 "The Puzzle"

-Show # %HS3 $type->divination $tier->t4
-"A Chilling Wind"
-"A Dab of Ink"
-"A Dusty Memory"
-"A Modest Request"
-"A Note in the Wind"
-"A Stone Perfected"
-"Akil's Prophecy"
 "Alone in the Darkness"
-"Assassin's Favour"
-"Astral Protection"
 "Atziri's Arsenal"
-"Azure Rage"
-"Baited Expectations"
-"Bijoux"
 "Blind Venture"

-"Boundless Realms"
+Show # %HS3 $type->divination $tier->t4

 "Broken Truce"
 "Dark Temptation"
 "Death"